fdformula/FiniteDifferenceFormula.jl/README.md

 The function sets to n the default maximum number of terms of Taylor series.
 It is for explorers/researchers.
 Users never need to know its existence.

-Trick: If 0 ≤ n < 10, it shows the present default value.
+Trick: If 0 ≤ n < 10, no change is made, and it shows the present default value.

 ## Examples